daltonwignall/statlete/README.md

 ## Summary
 This platform was created as a way to aggregate information about athletes.
 With a focus on stats.
 This is a micro proof of concept of a moonshot idea.
 The intention is to make it easy to learn more information about your favorite athletes within seconds!

+**Note:** The player stats only pull for nba players who were active within the 2018-2019 season.
+This was an intentional decision to keep the scope possible.
+Filtering for other seasons/years could definitely be added in the future though!

 ## Setup
 ```bash
 cd statlete